denten-books/plain-text/0-chapter.md

 Luckily for us, reading and writing are not esoteric activities.
 They are readily available to phenomenological introspection.
-I will therefore occasionally encourage readers to encounter the immediate context of their reading anew: to put down the book or to lean away from the screen and to look at these textual artifacts with strange eyes.
+I will therefore occasionally encourage readers to encounter the immediate contexts of their reading anew: to put down the book or to lean away from the screen and to look at these textual artifacts with strange eyes.
 In this movement of the body, I want to disrupt the mind's habituated intuitions, pitting them against